(Bedsores, Diabetic & Venous Leg Ulcers, Post-Op Wounds…)

 What can be claimed: Instant and long-lasting mechanical biofilm disruption & wound cleaning + pain relief.

 The concentration of undesired MMP proteinases varies according to the location, chronicity, and the type of insult to the body.
 MMP-2, -3, -8, -9 & -13 are the main proteinases responsible for destroying the Extra Cellular Matrix onto which new cells need to attach to repair the tissue and continue filling the wound cavity.
-A completely novel approach consisting in blocking free proteins using polymers was deployed to neutralize these undesirable MMPs & thus restart the healing process.
+A completely novel approach consisting in removing noxious free proteins was deployed to neutralize the undesirable effects of certain MMPs & thus restart the healing process.

-What can be claimed: Neutralization of ECM-destroying, wound healing-impeding MMPs within 5 minutes.
+What can be claimed: Mechanical removal/cleaning of ECM-destroying, healing-impeding MMPs (intant acting: within 5 minutes).

-3. Pro-inflammatory cytokine-inhibiting polymers to stop pain-generating chronic inflammation
+- Removal of Pro-inflammatory cytokines stop pain-generating chronic inflammation

 Both MMP overexpression and bacterial biofilm colonization of chronic wounds lead the body to secrete inflammatory proteins (as part of the defense process).
 Chronic wounds thus show increased levels and prolonged presence of inflammatory cytokines.
 However, this chronic inflammation ends up causing further tissue damage and more pain.
-To stop the inflammatory cycle in chronic wounds, MMP-cyanidin polymers showed to inhibit > 40%IL-6, > 80% IL1-β, >90% TGF-β, and >70% TNF-a.
+To stop the inflammatory cycle in chronic wounds, the filmogen osmotically active solution removes inflammatory proteins from the wound surface.

-Filmogen Wound Treatment Gel Formulations: In addition to Filmogen VB-Gy anti-microbial (anti-bacterial), cleaning & hydrating + anti-MMP polymers + inflammatory cytokine-inhibiting polymers, the final formulations may also contain some honey as dilution of honey with the osmotically attracted hypotonic liquid generates H2O2 bubbles.
+Filmogen Wound Treatment Gel Formulations: In addition to Filmogen VB-Gy for mechanical broad anti-microbial (anti-bacterial) action through cleaning + hydrating + removal of MMP & inflammatory cytokines, the final formulations may also contain some honey as dilution of honey with the osmotically attracted hypotonic liquid generates H2O2 bubbles.
 These air bubbles attach to hidden bacteria & the contaminant is then removed along with the air bubble.
 Some preparations may also contain vegetal or essential oils to improve the smell &/or sensation of the product and to render it hydrophobic, thereby minimizing its dilution with the hypotonic liquid outflow.

 CLINICAL EFFICACY: Pilot Clinical Study